 Where to find a professional translator

 Look no further.
 Translayte can help!

 At Translayte, we offer certified translations from over 130 different languages into UK English.
 We promise to meet your deadline, and will normally return your certified translation before that.
+A proofreading service also comes as standard when you translate with us.
 It’s possible that we’ll even be able to return your translated document within 12 hours.
 Instead of exhausting yourself trying to compare your certificates with UK equivalence and learning about what’s required of a certified translation, leave it to us.

 You’ve already read about what your certified translation from a translation company will need to display.
 Our translations clearly display all of the required information.
 Want further proof?
 You can check out our example certified translation which shows exactly what you can expect from us.

 We’re a professional translation services company and a Member of the Association of Translation Companies.
 Our translations are fully accredited and recognised for their quality.
 Once you receive your certified translation from us, we guarantee that it will be accepted at every education body throughout the United Kingdom and by UK NARIC as well.

 Contact our customer support team today for an instant quote, and be rest assured that we will return a high-quality certified translation in no time at all.